A global high-performance network

-All our data centers are optimized for reliable, top performance and are perfect for web application and database hosting, gaming / gameservers, audio and video streaming, private networking, file or database servers, and much more.
+All our data centers are optimized for reliable, top performance and are perfect for web application and database hosting, gaming / gameservers, audio and video streaming, and much more.

 Check your download speed from all available velia.net data center locations